vicm1/GCC/Documents/Labs/PythonRegularExpressions/commands.md

 You're given a log of device IDs, stored in a variable named devices.
 Your eventual goal is to extract the device IDs that start with the characters "r15".
 For now, display the contents of the whole string to examine what it contains.
 Be sure to replace the ### YOUR CODE HERE ### with your own code before you run the following cell.

-# Assign `devices` to a string containing device IDs, each device ID represented by alphanumeric characters
+//Assign `devices` to a string containing device IDs, each device ID represented by alphanumeric characters ​ devices = "r262c36 67bv8fy 41j1u2e r151dm4 1270t3o 42dr56i r15xk9h 2j33krk 253be78 ac742a1 r15u9q5 zh86b2l ii286fq 9x482kt 6oa6m6u x3463ac i4l56nq g07h55q 081qc9t r159r1u"
 ​
-devices = "r262c36 67bv8fy 41j1u2e r151dm4 1270t3o 42dr56i r15xk9h 2j33krk 253be78 ac742a1 r15u9q5 zh86b2l ii286fq 9x482kt 6oa6m6u x3463ac i4l56nq g07h55q 081qc9t r159r1u"
-​
-# Display the contents of `devices`
+//Display the contents of `devices`
 ​
 print(devices)
 r262c36 67bv8fy 41j1u2e r151dm4 1270t3o 42dr56i r15xk9h 2j33krk 253be78 ac742a1 r15u9q5 zh86b2l ii286fq 9x482kt 6oa6m6u x3463ac i4l56nq g07h55q 081qc9t r159r1u